Nabhaan Rizwan

-Nabhaan Rizwan (born November 30, 1996) is a British actor known for crime drama Informer, his supporting roles in The Accident and 1917, and the miniseries Station Eleven.
+Nabhaan Rizwan (born 7 February 1997) is a British actor known for crime drama Informer, his supporting roles in The Accident and 1917, and the miniseries Station Eleven.
+More recently, he portrays Dionysus in the 2024 series Kaos.
+For Kaos, Rizwan was nominated for the 2025 British Academy Television Awards for Best Male Comedy Performance.
+In the same year, he was also nominated for the BAFTA Rising Star Award.

 Rizwan is originally from Essex and now lives in London.

 Early life

-Rizwan's mother, Shahnaz, was a child actress and also starred in Indian soap opera Yeh Hai Mohabbatein as an adult in the role of Santosh "Toshi" Bhalla.
+Rizwan was born in Essex to Pakistani parents.
+Rizwan's mother, Shahnaz, was a child actress and also starred in the Indian soap opera Yeh Hai Mohabbatein as an adult in the role of Santosh "Toshi" Bhalla.
 His father was a playwright and his brother, Mawaan, is an actor, writer and comedian.
-Rizwan grew up in Ilford and was initially more interested in playing cricket than acting.
+Rizwan and his family soon moved to London and he grew up in Ilford and was initially more interested in playing cricket than acting.
 After completing A-Levels, he did youth work and acted in theatre groups.
 His audition for Informer was one of his first auditions.